Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Kent State's games have gone over 63.5 points in two opportunities this season.
+- Kent State has combined with its opponents to score more than 65 points in two games this season.

-- The combined points per game average of the two teams, 53.5, is 10.0 points fewer than Saturday's over/under.
+- Saturday's over/under is 11.5 points higher than the combined 53.5 PPG average of the two teams.

-- The 54.8 combined points per game that these two squads have allowed this season are 8.7 fewer than the 63.5 total in this contest.
+- This contest's total is 10.2 points more than the 54.8 these two squads combine to surrender per game this season.

-- The average total in Broncos games this season is 60.2, 3.3 points fewer than Saturday's over/under of 63.5 .
+- The average total in Broncos games this season is 60.2, 4.8 points fewer than Saturday's total of 65 .

-- The 63.5-point total for this game is 0.8 points below the 64.3 points per game average total in Golden Flashes games this season.
+- The 64.3 PPG average total in Golden Flashes games this season is 0.7 points fewer than this game's over/under.

 Western Michigan Stats and Trends